Best Steps To Grow Coral Bells In Containers

 11. Amber Waves Coral Bells

 This one is a prizewinner, having won an award for “best new plant” in 2001, and it's easy to understand why.
 Copper foliage, ruffled leaves, pink buds, and cream-coloured blossoms are all present.
-Perfect for zones 3-8.
+They are perfect for zones 3-8.

 12. Hollywood Coral Bells

-Most people grow heuchera for the leaves, but Hollywood proves that the flowers are also worthy of praise.
+Most people grow heuchera for the leaves, but Hollywood proves the flowers are also praiseworthy.
 Coral bells attract hummingbirds, and the brilliant red flowers of this one will attract them to your yard.
-The foliage is quite attractive, having dark green leaves with a hint of silver and scalloped edges.
+The foliage is attractive, with dark green leaves with a hint of silver and scalloped edges.
 Perfect for zones 3-9.

 13. Mint Julep Coral Bells